mgeeky/Penetration-Testing-Tools/clouds/aws/README.md

 ## AWS-related penetration testing scripts, tools and Cheatsheets

+- **`assume-role-helper.sh`** - Calls `aws sts assume-role` using MFA token in order to retrieve session credentials and reformat it into `~/.aws/credentials` file format.
+That eases copy-and-paste of credentials provided by Assume Role facility into credentials file format.
+Having creds reformatted, tools such as _s3tk_ that are unable to process MFA tokens could be used using preconfigured profile creds.

 - **`disruptCloudTrailByS3Lambda.py`** - This script attempts to disrupt CloudTrail by planting a Lambda function that will delete every object created in S3 bucket bound to a trail.
 As soon as CloudTrail creates a new object in S3 bucket, Lambda will kick in and delete that object.
 No object, no logs.
 No logs, no Incident Response :-)

 One will need to pass AWS credentials to this tool.
 Also, the account affected should have at least following permissions: